OmkarMemane09/EasyCRUD-Docker-Documentation/Project-Doc.md

-#  Hosting Multi-Tier Docker Deployment – Frontend | Backend | Database
+# 🐳 End-to-End Dockerized 3-Tier Application Documentation – DB | BE | FE

 ##  Project Overview
 This project demonstrates deployment of a complete **3-tier application** using Docker containers on a single AWS EC2 instance.